 The San Juan LIO (AAOG) brings together numerous existing committees, governmental and non-government organizations, county agencies, tribes, and local watershed groups that coordinate actions to protect and restore the San Juan Islands’ ecosystem.
 Together, representatives from these organizations set priorities, design local near-term actions, locate and coordinate funds to implement those actions.
 These actions then become a part of the PSP’s Action Agenda, which is essentially a “road map” to Puget Sound recovery.

-Click here to see the latest 2014/2015 Action Agenda, which includes the SJ-LIO local chapter.
+Click here to see the latest 2016 Action Agenda Update, which includes the SJ-LIO local chapter.